Macx-Lio/MultiBot/README.md

 # Missing Class Icons
 Some client versions doesn't support the Class-Icons.<br>
-So I replaced them with a Scroll-Icon.<br>
+So I replaced them with a Scroll-Icon.

 # Screenshots
 ![You will see the MultiBot-Interface without any active Bot.](https://github.com/Macx-Lio/MultiBot/blob/main/MultiBot-Startet.jpg?raw=true)